Understanding the chemicals controlling your mood

 Dopamine - the feel-good hormone

 Dopamine is known as the feel-good neurotransmitter and it plays a role in controlling your mood.
 It’s also important for memory and motor skills.
 It acts like a reward and the brain releases it when we do things we love like eating our favourite foods.

-Dopamine allows you feel:
+Dopamine allows you to feel:

-How to boost your dopamine levels
+How to boost your feel-good chemicals

 Eating foods rich in L-Tyrosine (the protein needed to make dopamine) can lead to a boost in your dopamine levels.